 Discuss these points with your educational supervisor or the career-planning coordinator at your district health board – the HR department should be able to point you in the right direction.
 Together you should review your career plan at least annually to ensure the agreed course of action, such as a training course or clinical placement, is underway.

-If you are a resident medical officer (RMO), a national career design framework has been developed by NZRDA, the district health boards and Health Workforce New Zealand - use the RMO career planning form (doc, 53 KB) and discuss your plan with your RMO coordinator.
+If you are a resident medical officer (RMO), a national career design framework has been developed by NZRDA, the district health boards and the Health Workforce Directorate – use the RMO career planning form (doc, 53 KB) and discuss your plan with your RMO coordinator.

 Responsibility for providing robust career planning and guidance lies with the training organisation.
 The Health Workforce Directorate has asked professional bodies and colleges to incorporate this into their accreditations and reporting processes.

 Find a job

 The central job board Kiwi Health Jobs advertises all job vacancies at the 20 DHBs and the New Zealand Blood Service (NZBS).

 Health care professionals who wish to emigrate or work in New Zealand can visit the Health Careers website for more information.

 You will need to gain New Zealand registration in your field of practice prior to seeking work – see our page on Responsible authorities under the Health Practitioners Competence Assurance Act for contact information.

 This Immigration New Zealand website has information on skills shortages, applying for work visas and eligibility for permanent residence.